Collected notes and photos from getting around.

 saw me when I was moving from the US to Europe in 2015, and I was carrying massive metal tripods attached to my backpack.
 No problem.

 Moreover, some years before that, I managed to get through with a Swiss knife.
 It was by accident, I was still new to flying, and I forgot to put it into the check-in luggage.
 Then, I was emptying my pockets before entering the metal detector, and, oh-uh!
-I placed it on the tray together with a wallet full of change, and nobody noticed.
+I placed it on the tray in a wallet full of change, and nobody noticed.

 Strangely enough, this trick worked for me twice; the second time it was in the US.
 My knife never got confiscated, but then I got yelled at for having half-empty toothpaste..
 Go figure!
-And even if everyone follows all their safety notices, the threats will always find their way...:
+And even if everyone follows all their safety notices, threats will always find their way...:

 Shenyang Taoxian (SHE)

-This good-looking terminal is located nearby the North Korean borders, which resulted in an unexpected adventure during the summer of 2017.
+This good-looking terminal is located near the North Korean borders, which resulted in an unexpected adventure during the summer of 2017.
 The NK shot a warhead into the air the night before my flight, which triggered Chinese military activities.
 All civilian flights were suspended or delayed, and people were grounded in the buildings.
 My flight eventually happened; we just didn't depart at 9am, but past 6pm.
 The joy of joys, but what can one do?

 On the other side of time spectrum was my experience of...